thomascampagnolo97/sign_language_ML/README.md

 - Automatic extraction of relevant features from images with convolutional neural networks (CNN);
 - Robustness to variations.
 Convolutional neural networks are able to capture the variations and intricacies of finger gestures, making the model more robust to variations in lighting, hand position and other factors that can affect the image.

-In summary, while deep learning can offer significant advantages in sign language image classification, such as automatic feature extraction and superior performance, it also has some disadvantages, such as the need for large amounts of data, computational complexity, difficulty in interpretation and risk of overfitting.
+But Deep learning has some disadvantages, such as the need for large amounts of data, computational complexity, difficulty in interpretation and risk of overfitting.

-Choosing between deep learning and traditional machine learning depends on the specific needs of the project, the resources available, and the complexity of the data to be classified.